Independent gas transporters

 Put simply, they own and maintain gas pipelines in areas not covered by the national gas grid, such as new housing developments, industrial sites, and rural locations.

-IGTs collaborate with developers, utility providers, and contractors to build infrastructure for these projects, managing the pipelines once they are built.
+IGTs collaborate with developers, utility providers, and contractors to build infrastructure for these projects and manage the pipelines once they are built.

 What is the role of an independent gas transporter?